expo/expo/guides/Expo Module Infrastructure.md

 ## Directory Structure

-`expo-module-scripts` expects modules to be written in TypeScript under a directory named `src` and will compile the modules to a directory named `build`. **In a universal module package, commit the `build` directory to Git.** Only the people working on a module need to compile it instead of everyone needing to run `tsc` in each package whenever their local Git repository changes.
+`expo-module-scripts` expects modules to be written in TypeScript under a directory named `src` and will compile the modules to a directory named `build`. **In a module package, commit the `build` directory to Git.** Only the people working on a module need to compile it instead of everyone needing to run `tsc` in each package whenever their local Git repository changes.

 In package.json, define the main module of the package to be the compiled entry point under `build`: